Skip Ribbon Commands

 2. If specimen is at ambient temperature, aliquot the urine to a urine myoglobin transport tube (T691) within 1 hour of collection.
 Refrigerate specimen.

-3. If specimen is refrigerate, aliquot the urine to a urine myoglobin transport tube (T691) within 2 hours of collection.
+3. If specimen is at refrigerate temperature, aliquot the urine to a urine myoglobin transport tube (T691) within 2 hours of collection.

 Additional Information: Urinary myoglobin is highly unstable unless alkalinized with sodium carbonate preservative.